Your shoulders are much more important than you think.

 After you get to this position, pause and slowly lower your arms back to their relaxed position.

-Again, the slower and more controlled you do this movement, the better.
+Again, the slower and more controlled you do these reps, the better.

 The upright row works your delts, but it can also do a great job of working your traps.
-This exercise uses a barbell or EZ bar, but you could use dumbbells if you'd rather do it that way.
-That being said, barbells are another great option.
+This exercise uses a barbell or EZ bar, but you can also use dumbbells if you'd rather do it that way.

 So, you may be asking yourself, “How long should I wait to work out my shoulders?” or “How many times should I do shoulder workouts per week?”

-Once you’ve been doing that regularly for a couple of months, you can then examine your progress and recovery time, and alter your workout routine based on what you’ve learned about your body.
+Once you’ve been doing that regularly for a couple of months, you can then examine your progress, performance, and recovery time, and alter your workout routine based on what you’ve learned about your body.

 Nutrition matters because recovery matters.
 Most of the motions you make with your arms require your shoulders for support.
 A lot of back and chest motions also require help from your shoulder muscles.